 Honestly, I initially chose economics because I did not have a clue about what I wanted to do for a career, and economics seemed to be a good combination of analytical thinking and the potential to use people skills at some point in the future.

 - What are the most essential skills you gained in your economics program?

-Numerical skills, teamwork, and some presentation-building skills, but most importantly the ability to analyze and synthesize large amounts of data and present it in a structured and coherent way.
-Project management is another big one that I'm using to this day in everything I do.
+Numerical skills, teamwork, and some presentation skills, but most importantly the ability to analyze and synthesize large amounts of data and present it in a structured and coherent way.
+Project management is another important skill.

 - What was the job search like after graduating?